VinnyWalker920/Wireless-Printer/README.md

 Instead of opting for off-the-shelf solutions, I've chosen to build and deploy the system myself.
 This approach allows me to have more interesting and technically complex learning opportunities.

 _<b>NOTE</b>:_  Currently, this document serves as a planning blueprint.
-It will evolve into a formalized documentation as the project progresses.
+It will evolve into formalized documentation as the project progresses.

 # Planning
 <b>General Project Information:</b>